 Tulum is one of the last inhabited cities built by the Maya.
 Its main temple overlooks the Caribbean on a clifftop with a backdrop to a white sandy beach.
 Did you know, Tulum is one of the most-visited Maya ruins thanks to its proximity to the popular Riviera Maya?
 So we recommend rising early to beat both the crowds and the heat.

-Uxmal and The Puuc Sites
+Uxmal and The Puuc Sites in Mexico

 Pronounced ‘oosh-mahl’, this is one of our favourite ruins in Mexico due to the highly detailed art and decoration of the pyramids.
-But this area has much more to offer with a wealth of lesser known Maya ruins.
+But this area has much more to offer with a wealth of lesser-known Maya ruins.
 In fact, the Yucatan Peninsula is a wonderful area to organise a self-drive itinerary and explore at your own pace.
-So, why not get in touch and we can help design the perfect four-wheeled adventure!
+So, why not get in touch and we can help design the perfect four-wheeled adventure?

-Palenque and Bonampak.
+Palenque and Bonampak in Mexico

-Lost in the jungles surrounding the Usumacinta River, both Palenque and Bonampak are known for their beautiful friezes and well-preserved Mayan paintings.
+Lost in the jungles surrounding the Usumacinta River, both Palenque, and Bonampak are known for their beautiful friezes and well-preserved Mayan paintings.
 You’ll feel like Indiana Jones as you explore these beautifully crafted temple cities.
 Even better, at the remote site of Bonampak, chances are you will have the place all to yourself!

-Caracol and Cahal Pech, Belize.
+Caracol and Cahal Pech in Belize

 The Maya ruins of Belize are often overlooked in favour of the more famous sites in Mexico and Guatemala.
 But, Caracol is one of the most impressive sites in Central America, with a greater density of structures than Tikal!
 And Cahal Pech, the palatial home of an elite family, is one of the oldest Maya sites, dating back to 1200 C.E.
 Even today, on special occasions, traditional Mayan celebrations are held.
-So, why not explore both iconic and off the beaten track Mayan ruins in Guatemala and Belize.
+So, why not explore both iconic and off-the-beaten-track Mayan ruins in Guatemala and Belize?

-Tikal is a mammoth complex surrounded by rainforest.
+Tikal is a mammoth complex surrounded by rainforests.
 In fact, the site contains more than 3,000 structures.
 As you explore the extensive site, howler monkeys and macaws provide a beautiful soundtrack.
-We recommend staying overnight in one of the rustic lodges near the entrance of the ruins.
+We recommend staying overnight in one of the rustic lodges near the entrance of the Mayan ruins.
 In this way, you can be up and exploring nice and early, before the stifling heat of midday.
 And if you’re up for a little adventure, how about staying at the remote Uaxactun tented camp?
 Talk to our Travel Specialists for more details.

 Copan is the most significant Maya site in Honduras.
 In fact, the city was home to 20,000 people at its peak.
-And it is here that significant achievements in mathematics, astronomy and hieroglyphic writing all took place.
+And it is here that significant achievements in mathematics, astronomy, and hieroglyphic writing all took place.
 Visit Copan and discover the incredible cultural developments that took place in this ancient city.
 Because Copan is located just over the border, it is also an easy day trip from Guatemala!

-San Cristobal de las Casas, Mexico.
+San Cristobal de las Casas in Mexico